-In addition, the TOE provides a set of mechanisms against replay attacks.
-Therefore, the TOE ensures that only TLS-protected connections are possible between the TOE and devices located in the WAN, HAN or LMN (except for Meters where only a unidirectional communication is possible, cf. section 7.2).
-TLS59 protects the TOE from replay attacks.
-To detect replay attacks of unidirectional communication in the LMN, the TOE checks whether the transmission counter of the received data is greater than the previous one.
-In case of Wake-up calls, the TOE verifies that the attached time stamp is not older than 30 seconds and that this Wake-up packet was not received before.
-Otherwise, the packet will be dropped and ignored (FPT_RPL.1).
+In addition the TOE provides a set of mechanisms against replay attacks.
+Therefor the TOE ensures that 1597 only TLS-protected connections are possible between the TOE and devices located in the WAN, HAN or 1598 LMN (except for Meters where only a unidirectional communication is possible, cf. section 7.2).
+The 1599 used TLS-protocol83 protects the TOE against replay attacks.
+Further, to detect replay attacks from LMN 1600 the TOE checks whether the transmission counter of the received data is monotonically increasing.
+In 1601 case of wake-up calls the TOE verifies that the attached time stamp is not older than 30 seconds and 1602 that this wake-up packet was not received before.
+Otherwise the packet will be dropped and ignored 1603 (FPT_RPL.1).
+1604